-2. Open pUC19 and click the Backbone slot.
-To linearize pUC19 with BamHI, click the BamHI cut site at position 418, hold Shift, and click it again.
+Open a backbone sequence and click the Backbone slot.
+To linearize the backbone sequence with a restriction enzyme cut site, click the cut site, hold Shift, and click it again.
 Press Set Fragment to set the backbone.

-3. Open CMV and click the Insert slot.
-Select all of CMV’s bases.
+Open your next insert sequence and click the Insert slot.
+Select all of the insert's bases.
 Press Set Fragment to set the first insert.

-Press the plus button at the right of the assembly wizard to add another insert.
-Open GFP and click the new Insert slot.
-Select all of GFP’s bases.
+Press the + button at the right of the assembly wizard to add another insert.
+Open the next insert and click the new Insert slot.
+Again, select all the insert's bases.
 Press Set Fragment to set the second insert.

-4. Click the Insert (CMV) slot and press Add Spacer After, the last button.
+If you want to add in a spacer sequence like "kozak" between any 2 inserts click the press the Add Spacer After button.
 Name the spacer “kozak” and set its bases to gccacc.
 Press Save to set the spacer sequence.

-5. Rename the assembly to “pUC19-CMV-GFP (gibson)” and press Assemble at the right of the assembly wizard.
+Once your assembly is complete, rename the assembly to your desired construct name and press Assemble at the right of the assembly wizard.

-Select Training for both the Sequence Folder and Primer Folder.
+Select the desired folder location for both the Sequence Folder and Primer Folder.
 Press Create to complete the assembly.

+Open the newly assembled construct and click on the history panel to view the sequence lineage.
 Notice that the backbone and insert fragments on the assembled sequence are colored.
-Open the History panel’s Lineage tab to see its lineage.

-Open the Assembly tab to see an overview of the assembly, print it, and export the primers.
+Open the Assembly tab to see an overview of the assembly, print it, or export the primers.

 If you replace any of your sequences in your primer binding site, Benchling will automatically update the primer and will display the mutation in the Assembly's tab Mismatches Introduced table.